Sam-C/fstring/README.md

     "3 c 10 20"
 ```

-- **Debugging**: F-strings can simplify debugging by printing variable names (or original expressions) along with their values.
+- **Debugging**: F-strings can simplify debugging by printing variable names and original expressions along with their values.
 Simply add `=` specifier after an expression.
 ```matlab
 >> device = 'Sensor1';
 >> temperatureC = 25.5;